Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Yu-Gi-Oh's spells (sometimes called magic cards) come in many shapes and sizes and form an important part of just about every deck.
 Many search monsters from your deck or support them on the field, helping protect your titans from enemy removals.

-In addition to regular spells, quick-plays can be cast on your opponent's turn, equip cards boost creatures, and field spells (which you can only control one of) offer numerous abilities.
+In addition to regular spells, quick-plays can be cast on your opponent's turn, equip cards can boost creatures, and field spells (which you can only control one of) offer numerous abilities.
 But with thousands of supports available, which cards reign supreme?
-These are the ten best legal (as of this writing) Yu-Gi-Oh spells in 2019!
+These are the ten best legal (as of this writing) Yu-Gi-Oh spells in 2020!

 10. Dragonic Diagram